Highlights from the Netherlands with Isao Yoshino

 - Leading Daily Improvement: Creating New Habits and Practices to Support Continuous Improvement

 It was a great experience to partner with Mr. Yoshino in this style of session, and it was a good experiment for us to run for the format of combining both of our experiences and insights together to make a shared learning experience.
-This is our vision for the book we are writing!
+This informed our vision for the book we wrote!

 Today I officially began the writing process of the book Isao Yoshino and I are co-authoring.
 It was fitting to make our book goal official by filling in the eye of one of my larger daruma dolls.
 Lots of work ahead!
 Target completion – fall 2019! pic.twitter.com/1dCsoJMlwX